Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

   - additionally, change the format of the `UNK` files by adding `LUNK_FMTED = .TRUE.` to your `INACR` file.
 - Write `.spn` files with `LWRITE_SPN=.TRUE.` tag.
 (This only works in serial)
   - additionally, change the format of the `.spn` files by adding `LSPN_FMTED = .TRUE.` to your `INACR` file.
+- Control which collinear spin channel to compute by setting `W90_SPIN`
+  - Can use different projections for up/down channels separately.
+Only need to prepare `seed_name.up.win` and `seed_name.dn.win`.

 ## Compile